microsoft/AzureTrailblazerAcademy/month2/labs/lab_oraTopg/README.md

 - You have successfully completed the pre-requisits for this lab!

 ### Prep-2: Database access Tools
-1. Download DBeaver Community Edition 21.0.0 using <a href="https://dbeaver.io/download/"> this link </a>.
+1. Install DBeaver tool to access Oracle Database.
-- Install on your laptop.
+- Download DBeaver Community Edition 21.0.0 using <a href="https://dbeaver.io/download/"> this link </a>.

-2. Install pgadmin tool
+2. Install pgadmin tool to access Azure PostgreSQL.
-- Download PostgreSQL Admin tool using <a href="https://www.pgadmin.org/download/pgadmin-4-windows/">thislink</a>
+- Download PostgreSQL Admin tool using <a href="https://www.pgadmin.org/download/pgadmin-4-windows/">thislink</a>.

 ### Task-1: Create Azure Database for PostgreSQL Service
 1. Select Azure Database for PostgreSQL service.